jonghkim/browser-automation-beyond-firewall/README.md

 # browser-automation-beyond-firewall
-- This repository automates google-chrome browser on MacOS and Ubuntu (neither using chrome-driver or Selenium which are often prohibited by target sites)
+- This repository automates safari or google-chrome browser on MacOS and Ubuntu (neither using chrome-driver or Selenium which are often prohibited by target sites)

 - For MacOS, I deploy Appscript to control AppleScriptable Mac OS X applications from Python
 - For Ubuntu, I use xdotool to simulate keyboard input and mouse activity, move and resize windows, etc